-Note: Due to budget cuts, NSSDC is no longer able to fill some large requests.
+Note: Due to budget cuts, NSSDCA is no longer able to fill some large requests.
 Neither checks nor money orders processed until your order has been reviewed and accepted.
 Credit cards are no longer accepted.

 In addition to the principal NASA archives and various project, mission and PI data sources, new information technologies are being applied to enable a higher level of access across heterogeneous data sources and systems.
 These new data venues are called virtual observatories or data grids; two examples are given below.